unclearness/ugu/README.md

 ## Cons
 - Slow for higher resolution due to the nature of CPU processing.
 - Showing images on window is not supported.
 You should use external libraries for visualization.
 - Not desgined to render beautiful and realistic color images.
 Only simple diffuse shading is implemented.

+# Renderer
+You can choose **Raytracer** or **Rasterizer** as rendering algorithm.

+- **Raytracer**
+    - Currently Raytracer is faster for rendering but it needs additional BVH construction time when you change mesh.
+Raytracer depends on NanoRT.

+- **Rasterizer**
+    - Rasterizer is slower but more portable.
+The only third party library you need is Eigen.

 # Usage
 This is the main function of `minimum_example.cc` to show simple usage of API.